The Strategy Stack

 What Is a Proprietary Data Moat?

-A proprietary data moat is a defensible advantage created when a system generates unique interaction + feedback data that competitors can’t reproduce, because it’s tied to how the product learns.
+A proprietary data moat is a defensible advantage created when a system generates unique interaction and feedback data that competitors cannot easily reproduce because it is tied to how the product learns.

 Data becomes a strategic asset when it improves system intelligence over time in ways competitors cannot easily replicate.
 It becomes a liability when it accumulates without learning, increases complexity faster than insight, or exposes the organization to governance and trust risks without offsetting advantage.